1. PROJECT OF THE YEAR (JOHN HONDERICH AWARD)

 FORMATS: JPG format, not less than 2048 pixels on the longest side and not larger than 3072 pixels.
 Compress the JPG files so that they are not more than 1.5 megabytes.

-RESTRICTIONS: Up to two submissions per entrant.
+RESTRICTIONS: Work may be submitted on behalf of one or more photographers, provided it forms a cohesive narrative.
+Up to two submissions per entrant.
 Use of AI is not permitted.

 NOTE TO JUDGES: The photos should display creativity, imagination and skill.
 The photos submitted should also demonstrate technical expertise, including lighting and composition.
 The photos should display range and variation in approach.
 Judges will not consider how the photos were displayed by the organization that published them.